Disability-Inclusive Climate Action Research Program

 “Although people with disabilities experience the impact of climate change in profoundly challenging ways, they have been largely invisible in the field of climate change.
 CBM is working with others to bring awareness to the intersection of disability and the climate crisis,” says CBM Australia CEO Jane Edge.

 This work includes a significant report released by CBM Global in July 2020.
-Climate Change: This century’s defining issue outlines the impact of climate-change related natural disasters on people with disabilities and includes a range of recommendations to ensure people with disabilities, and disabled person’s organisations, are included in efforts to advance climate justice.
+Climate Change: This century’s defining issue outlines the impact of climate-change related natural hazards on people with disabilities and includes a range of recommendations to ensure people with disabilities, and disabled person’s organisations, are included in efforts to advance climate justice.
 The report also focuses on the need for political leaders to take proactive approaches to including disability in their political commitments.

 CBM also supports communities, self-help groups and organisations in some of the poorest parts of the world in disability-inclusive disaster risk reduction, ensuring that people with disabilities are actively included in planning and crisis response so that nobody is left behind after a disaster.
 Read more here.